paprikka/obsidian-eleventy/src/notes/Portuguese Orange, Persian Portugal.md

 As far as food related vocab goes, English has Frankfurters, Burgers or China.
 And, Persian has Portugal!

+Edit (January, 2025): OK, this a bit more complicated and seems that پرتقال arrived in Persian via the Ottoman Turkish (the official language of the Ottoman Empire) and Greek ([پرتقال - Wiktionary](https://en.wiktionary.org/wiki/پرتقال)).
+As pointed out by this [HN reader](https://news.ycombinator.com/item?id=38452827), *the real complexity is often more interesting and makes a bigger story.*

 ---

 PS.
 Burgers as food probably don't come from Hamburg, however Frankfurters deserve their name since Frankfurt has been famous for its meat sausages since the medieval period.